UWIT-IAM/iam-resttools/README.md

 # iam-resttools

-These are REST clients for some UW services.
-Similar to uw-restclients, but without the need for Django.
+These are REST clients for several services at UW.

+Including IRWS, NWS (netid service, GWS, ...